 Not having to commute into an office can free up several hours, in some instances.
 Whilst that allows more time to answer emails and make calls, it could also be an opportunity to do something to ease you in and out of the working day and inspire you – practicing some mindfulness or watching a TED Talk for example.
 Such things are good for your mental health and should be prioritized over firing off another email.

 Sitting in front of a laptop for long periods of time can take its toll on your body.
 Remember these tips:

-If you’re working away from where you usually would, you may have to work with your suppliers to ensure you can still get prototypes, samples and products into hands before they’re ready to go.
-If you’re also having to deal with returns, making sure they’re going to the right place for them to be dealt with.
-You may need to update your customers if your logistics are changing, and be sure to notify them of any shipping issues that could be faced, it's all part of maintaining consumer trust.
+If you’re working away from where you usually would, communicate with your suppliers to ensure you can still get prototypes, samples and products into hands before they’re ready to go.
+If you’re also having to deal with returns, make sure they’re going to the right place for them to be dealt with.
+You may need to update your customers if your logistics are changing, and be sure to notify them of any shipping issues that could be faced – it's all part of maintaining consumer trust.

 This instant messaging platform will allow you to communicate with your team quickly and easily.
 It enables audio and video conversations with screen sharing and can integrate with other products such as G Suite, Dropbox and Adobe Creative Cloud.
 A must have for every team!